28 Days Later... | 2002

 The Blackwall entrance is real enough, but you can’t close down this main artery for long, and the rat pack fleeing the zombie horde was filmed in the much-newer Limehouse Link Tunnel, built to link the City with Docklands.

 Supposedly heading up the M1, to Manchester, the fugitives enjoy a brief countryside idyll down in the southwest, at Waverley Abbey, near Farnham in Surrey.
 The first Cistercian abbey, dating from 1128, it’s now administered by English Heritage – and open to visit from April to September.
-You can see it again in Shekhar Kapur’s historical epic Elizabeth, The Golden Age.
+You can see it again in Shekhar Kapur’s historical epic Elizabeth, The Golden Age, in Edgar Wright's Hot Fuzz and as the home of Rapunzel in Rob Marshall's film of Stephen Sondheim's Into The Woods.

 And, far from Manchester, the army HQ is Trafalgar Park, about five miles south of Salisbury in Wiltshire.
 The country house isn’t open to the public, but you can hire it for weddings or corporate events.
 You can see Trafalgar again in the 1995 film of Sense And Sensibility.